• Skip to primary navigation

 Green Leaf Lettuce, also known as Lactuca sativa, is a popular leafy veggie from the daisy family.

-Its vibrant green leaves and crisp texture make it a great addition to salads and sandwiches.
+Its bright green leaves and crisp texture make it a good addition to salads and sandwiches.

 It's full of water and low in calories, so it's great for hydration and weight loss.